 Simon PittsChief Executive

 Appointed to the Board in January 2018.
 Previously, Simon was a member of the executive board of ITV plc, holding the position of Managing Director, Online, Pay TV, Interactive & Technology.
-Over a 17 year career there, Simon held a range of senior roles, was one of the main architects of the company's recent transformation, and oversaw strong growth in ITV's digital businesses.
-Simon was also on the board of news provider ITN for 8 years, is Vice Chair of the trustees of the Royal Television Society and a trustee of the STV Children’s Appeal.
+Over a 17 year career there, Simon held a range of senior roles, was one of the main architects of the company's transformation and oversaw strong growth in ITV's digital businesses.
+Simon was also on the board of news provider ITN for 8 years and prior to ITV, worked in the European Parliament.
+He is Vice Chair of the trustees of the Royal Television Society and a trustee of the STV Children’s Appeal.

 George WattChief Financial Officer

 Appointed to the Board in February 2001 as Group Finance Director.
 George is a member of the Institute of Chartered Accountants in Scotland.
 He joined the Company in 1998 as Group Financial Controller and Treasurer and prior to this worked with KPMG’s audit and assurance services practice in the UK and also in the US.
-George is a non-executive director of DeltaDNA Limited and SpaceandPeople plc.
-George is also an executive committee member of the Scottish Council for Development and Industry.
+George is non-executive Chairman of SpaceandPeople plc, a former non-executive director of DeltaDNA Limited and is also an executive committee member of the Scottish Council for Development and Industry.

 Helen ArnotHead of Legal and Regulatory Affairs